renzol2/brain/docs/dynamic-range-processing.md

 Typical cases:

 - compressors attenuate above a threshold ([[compression]])
-- [[expanders]] attenuate below a threshold
+- [[expander]]s attenuate below a threshold
-- both referred to as *"downward"* compression/expansion
+- both referred to as _"downward"_ compression/expansion

 However, it is sometimes possible to set a threshold and amplify signal below it, considered a form of compression.